Modi critic under investigation amid crackdown on foreign charities

-NEW DELHI The Central Bureau of Investigation (CBI) registered a case on Wednesday against a prominent critic of the prime minister for accepting foreign funds, amid concerns that overseas charities are interfering in the country's domestic affairs.
+NEW DELHI, July 8 India's leading crime-fighting agency registered a case on Wednesday against a prominent critic of the prime minister for accepting foreign funds, amid concerns that overseas charities are interfering in the country's domestic affairs.

 She did not respond to a request for comment.